huhuuitiygui/VirtualApp/README.md

 <h1><p align="center">VA Product description & Development guidance</p></h1>

 ## What is VA? ##
 VirtualAPP (abbreviation: VA) is a sandbox product running on Android system, which can be understood as a lightweight "Android virtual machine".
 Its product form is a highly extensible, customizable, integrated SDK that allows you to develop a variety of seemingly impossible projects based on or using VA.
 Now, VA is widely used in in many technology fields as following: mini game collection, blockchain, cloud control, silent hot fix and so on.
 On the one hand, you can realize cloud control mobile office security and achieve military and government data isolation with VA.
 On the other hand, you can implement script automation, device-info-mock, and plug-in development.
 Meanwhile, you can realize multi space and games booster.
 You can also rent the mobile game account and use the mobile controller without activation by VA. <br> **The code on Github has stopped updating in December 2017.
-The code of commercial version is continuously being updated.
+The code of business version is continuously being updated.
 If you need license to obtain the latest code, please contact WeChat: 10890.**

 ## Terminology in VA ##